 OSHA guidelines indicate proper training standards are to be implemented for any new employees on the job site.
 Although earning a DOL labor card can showcase your commitment to training, workers only need to be appropriately trained to be OSHA compliant.

-The NCEES’s process of becoming licensed includes having the right amount of education, experience, and taking their licensing exam.
-The amount of education and experience that is needed differs between each state, so you’ll want to check your state’s licensing board to see what you’ll need to qualify for the licensing exam.
+The NCEES’s process of becoming licensed includes taking their licensing exam and having the right amount of education and experience.
+The education and experience requirements differ by state, so check your state’s licensing board to see what you’ll need to qualify for the licensing exam.

 The American Concrete Institute (ACI) offers almost 30 different certifications on nearly everything about concrete.
 Although it may appear to be simple enough (mix a little cement and water), those in construction understand the science behind it.
-A test must be taken to become certified must be taken; the ACI offers resources to help you prepare for the test.
+To earn their certification, candidates must pass a test, for which the ACI offers resources to help you prepare.

-Many local, national, and international organizations require an ACI certified professional to be on the job site, as each certified professional is up to date with current methods such as anchoring and testing.
+Because ACI-certified professionals keep up with the latest skills — like anchoring and testing — many local, national and international organizations require companies to have an ACI-certified professional on the job site.
 Luckily, you’ll only need to take the certification course once, as the ACI certification is recognized worldwide.

 Depending on which certification you take, the exact time and price of the certification can vary.

-More and more people are opting to build more sustainable buildings, and for a good reason.
-Not only are they good for the planet, but green buildings have a remarkable psychological benefit to us.
+An increasing number of people today choose to construct more sustainable buildings — and for a good reason.
+Not only are they good for the planet, but the psychological benefit of green buildings is also remarkable.